m-boyko/git-bisect-go/README.md

+# When Did the Bug Creep In?
+Find Out with Git Bisect and Go Tests

 Bugs are an inevitable part of software development.
 Sometimes, they remain hidden in the codebase for a long time, only surfacing when a new test is introduced.
 This was the case here: a bug had been present for a while, but it was only discovered after adding a new test that exposed the issue.
 Now, the challenge is to determine which commit introduced the bug.
 Manually inspecting each commit would be inefficient.
 Instead, we can use `git bisect`, a powerful tool that automates the process of identifying the problematic commit.
 Combined with Go tests, it becomes an effective way to trace the origin of the bug.

 ## The Problem: A Hidden Bug Revealed